clusternet/website/content/en/proposals/ha-nfd.md

 2. Agent

-status manager: calculate ClusterFeatures based on node label combination (e.g. "or" for node label with prefix like "node.clusternet.io/cluster-feature/") and report to hub in ManagerCluster's labels
+agent's status manager: calculate ClusterFeatures based on node label combination (e.g. "or" for node label with prefix like "node.clusternet.io/cluster-feature/") and report to hub in ManagerCluster's labels

 3. Scheduler: